 Basic recommendations for loading the refrigerator units with vaccines, include:

-- Do not store unauthorized products (like food or drinks) in refrigerators used for thermo-sensitive products storage.
+- Do not store unauthorised products (like food or drinks) in refrigerators used for thermo-sensitive products storage.
 Overload and continuous opening reduce the performance of the equipment and affect negatively temperature stability.

 - Keep all vaccine stacked on shelves or baskets, not on the floor.